-L Currently, the Coast Guard operates under r the Department of 2 The overall authority for the administration law in the on of the Coast Guard Auxiliary is vested by 3 The Coast Guard Academy is located in and the Coast Guard Institute in ļ TheCoast Guard and is the one most closely in mission is the one of the oldest missions of the dentified with the Auxiliary.
-5 The Coast Guard at all times constitutes a of the Armed Forces.
+P-1 Currently, the Coast Guard operates under r the Department of P-2 The overall authority for the administration in the on of the Coast Guard Auxiliary is vested by law P-3 The Coast Guard Academy is located in the Coast Guard Institute in and P-4 The the Coast Guard and is the one most close mission is the one of the oldest missions of ely identified with the Auxiliary.
+P-5 The Coast Guard at all times constitutes a of the Armed Forces.

-HISTORY, PURPOSE, & ADMINISTRATION OF THE U.S.C.G.
-AUXILIARY
+HISTORY, PURPOSE, & ADMINISTRATION OF THE USCG AUXILIARY

 Congress established a "United States Coast Guard Reserve" in 1939 to be administered by the Commandant of the Coast Guard.
-It was composed of unpaid, volunteer citizens of the United States who owned motor boats and yachts.
+It was composed of unpaid, volunteer citizens of the United States who owned motorboats and yachts.
 They were to aid the Coast Guard in promoting small boat safety.
 Congressional action in 1941 created a military Reserve of the Coast Guard, and the original volunteer reserve was renamed the Coast Guard Auxiliary.
 The Auxiliary assists the Coast Guard in all its missions except direct law enforcement and military operations.

 Keeping records is a part of various Auxiliary missions and activities.
-This record keeping is accomplished through the Auxiliary Data and Auxiliary Information Systems.
+This record keeping is accomplished through the Auxiliary Data (AUXDATA) and Auxiliary Information (AUXINFO) Systems.